dylanmc/CryptoBook/src/1_Introduction.md

 ## Take-aways

 You've thought about why cryptography is important.
-You know how to encrypt and decrypt messages using the Caesar Cipher.
+You know how to encrypt and decrypt messages using the Caesar cipher.
 You have thought about how secure it is, including the aspects of key distribution.